 Before the launch of Google’s Accelerated Mobile Pages, AMP, in 2015, content loading on mobile sites was slow.
 AMP was introduced to help remedy this shortcoming.
 Since then, Google requires AMP as the standard for advertisers in a bid to improve the user experience.

 Accelerated Mobile Pages (AMP) is an open source platform that publishers can use to create content that can load fast on mobile phones.
 This initiative was designed to improve the accessibility of content on mobile phones.
 These speeds have in turn enhanced search responses, traffic to sites and in turn, site-owners’ revenues have increased.

 What AMP Offers to Users

 1. Improved Performance

-Web pages and sites created in the AMP format load instantly.
+Web pages and sites created in the AMP format load almost instantly.
 This translates to faster responses on the searches and an enhanced interaction on mobile devices.

 2. Open Source Advantage

 The platform brings on board several designers, advertisers, sites, distribution platforms, tech organisations, and distributors.
 In its very nature, therefore, AMP is continuously improved.

 Advertisers have the option of introducing their content periodically.
 Therefore, they can craft their content to suit the needs of the users.